 Conducts independent comprehensive assessments of the management, operational, and technical security controls and control enhancements employed within or inherited by an information technology (IT) system to determine the overall effectiveness of the controls (as defined in NIST 800-37).

-Responsible for the analysis and development of the integration, testing, operations, and maintenance of systems security.
+Responsible for analysis and development of systems/software security through the product lifecycle to include integration, testing, operations and maintenance.

 Additional KSAT for the following Work Roles